tinymovr/Tinymovr/docs/quickstart.rst

 In Tinymovr Studio, navigate to `tmx->controller`.
 Press the button with the arrow next to the `calibrate` label.
 Note that after pressing this button, the motor will spin.
 Ensure the rotor is free of obstructions or loads, and the motor is firmly fixed.

 Follow the on-screen prompts.
 The motor will produce an audible beep and rotate in one direction.
 Your Tinymovr is now ready for operation.
 Navigate to `tmx->motor`.
-This will reveal identified motor parameters, namely: phase resistance, phase inductance, number of pole pairs and encoder ticks.
+This will reveal identified motor parameters, namely: phase resistance (R), phase inductance (L) and number of pole pairs.

 Testing Position Control using the Studio GUI
 #############################################